thanhdat21293/learn_translate_english/tell_my_color_project.md

 Hi everyone,

 My full name Nguyen Thanh Dat.

-Today, I show my project about palettes.

-First, About me (Slide 1)
+Can call me is Dat

+Experiences: Frontend for 2 years, Backend for 1 year.

+Technology used: Javascript, jQuery, Postgres, Vuejs, Elasticsearch,..

+You can see this website show all palettes.

+Website features:

+    + login, logout
+    + Add new palette
+    + use elasticsearch for searching function
+    + Sorting by date, like

+Thank you for listening.
+Do you question for me?